-The last entrepreneur on our list is Ghana born James Kofi Anan.
-As a child slave himself, Anan established his dream, Challenging Heights, unofficially in 2003 and then officially as a registered organisation in 2005.
+The last entrepreneur on our list is Ghana-born James Kofi Anan.
+As a child slave himself, Anan established his dream, Challenging Heights, unofficially in 2003 and then officially as a registered organization in 2005.

-The mission of his organisation is to prevent child trafficking, reduce child slavery and promote the rights of children.
+The mission of his organization is to prevent child trafficking, reduce child slavery, and promote the rights of children.
 Kofi has received many awards over the years, recognizing the value of his work in keeping our most precious resources safe.

 Final say on social entrepreneurship in Africa

 Be it through education, healthcare, training, or protecting their people and the environment, these inspiring entrepreneurs are driven by heart, passion, and a desire to see change across Africa.